mikepb/go-swim/docs/data-structures.md

 }
 ```

 The `NodeSelectionList` interface defines generic methods for managing a list of nodes for the purpose of choosing candidate nodes for pinging.
 The `ShuffleSelectionList` implements the round-robin shuffle method described in SWIM.
-The `BucketSelectionList` implements round-robin shuffle over buckets of sizes `ceil(n*(2/3)*(1/3)^i)` where `n` is the total number of nodes, `0 <= i < k` are the bucket numbers, and `k` is the number of nodes to ping during each protocol period.
-The `NeighborhoodSelectionList` selects `s` nodes from the `r` closest neighboring nodes and the rest from the regional node list.
+The `BucketSelectionList` implements round-robin shuffle over buckets of sizes `ceil(n*(2/3)*(1/3)^i)` where `n` is the total number of nodes, `0 <= i < p` are the bucket numbers, and `p` is the number of nodes to ping during each protocol period.
+The `PrioritySelectionList` selects `s` nodes from the `r` closest neighboring nodes and the rest from the regional node list.

 ## `AftershockTicker` for periodically pinging peers